plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/validation_system.md

 ## 1. Overview

-This document details the implementation plan for the Validation System within the DuskNetAI project.
+This document details the implementation plan for the Validation System within the CyberDeltaEngine project.
 This system serves as a crucial safety net, ensuring the integrity of data and the consistency of state across different components and external exchanges.
 It comprises two main subsystems: the `FundingRateValidator` and the `PositionReconciliationSystem`.

 ## Architecture